 Cong seeks KTK govt's dismissal;CM 'quoted out of context':BJP

 The Congress on Saturday demanded dismissal of the BJP government in Karnataka following leak of an audio clipping in which Chief Minister B S Yediyurappa purportedly can be heard mentioning the disqualification of rebel Congress-JDS MLAs and alleged involvement of the saffron party's central leadership.
+Attacking the BJP, Congress general secretary organisation K C Venugopal told reporters in New Delhi that the party will approach the Supreme Court with the "latest evidence."
 The BJP, however, said the chief minister was quoted "out of context."
 The row erupted just as the BJP government has completed 100 days in office after it was sworn in on July 26 following the collapse of the Congress-JDS government with the defeat of the motion of confidence moved by by the then chief minister H D Kumaraswamy in the assembly by 99-105 votes.

 In the clipping that has gone viral, Yediyurappa reportedly is heard saying the dissident Congress-JD(S) MLAs, who were later disqualified, were kept in Mumbai during the final days of the coalition government under the watch of BJP president Amit Shah.
 The Congress also urged the President of India to remove Home minister Amit Shah from the Union Cabinet based on the clipping.